Celebrate July Fourth with a Bang

 Start the day as either one of the 60,000 participants or one of the 150,000 spectators of the AJC Peachtree Road Race, the largest 10-kilometer race in the country, which starts in Atlanta’s Buckhead community and wraps up in Midtown's Piedmont Park.
 The annual tradition kicks off just before 7 a.m., so plan to get there early, especially if you want a coveted seat along the race route.

-If you’re looking to spend your holiday with surf and sand, head to one of Georgia’s beautiful islands.
-Mark your calendar for Tybee Island's Fourth of July Fireworks on the Pier, Brunswick's Old Fashioned 4th of July and the St. Simons Island 4th of July Sunshine Festival.
-You can even dip your toes in the sand at the July 4th Star Spangled Beach Party at Callaway Gardens.
+If you're looking to spend your holiday with surf and sand, head to one of Georgia’s beautiful islands and coastal towns.
+Mark your calendar for Tybee Island's Fourth of July Fireworks on the Pier, Independence Day On Jekyll Island and the 4th of July Celebration - St. Marys.

 Cities throughout Georgia will commemorate the Fourth of July with parades featuring local high school bands, beauty queens, local businesses, floats from civic organizations and more.
-In Metro Atlanta, prepare to line the streets at the Marietta Freedom Parade in Marietta, and Dunwoody's Fourth of July Parade.
-West of Atlanta, pay homage to America’s veterans at the Americana Fourth of July celebration at the Veteran's Memorial and Medal of Honor Park.
-Enjoy a small-town celebration at St. Marys' 4th of July Celebration on the Georgia coast, or at the Oconee July 4th Spectacular in Watkinsville.
+In Metro Atlanta, prepare to line the streets at the Dunwoody Fourth of July Parade.
+West of Atlanta, pay homage to America’s veterans at the Americana Fourth of July celebration at the Veteran's Memorial and Medal of Honor Park in Tallapoosa.
+Enjoy a small-town celebration at the Annual Independence Day Concert & Picnic in Madison.
 Before and after the parades, sample local favorites like barbecued chicken, fresh watermelon and homemade ice cream.

 It’s not a holiday without a festival, and Georgia’s cities deliver.
-Don your red, white and blue, bring a comfortable chair, and kick back to the sounds of live music at the River Street Fourth of July Celebration in Savannah, Thomasville’s July 4th Festivities, and Freedom Fest in Douglas.
+Don your red, white and blue, bring a comfortable chair, and kick back to the sounds of live music at the River Street Fourth of July Celebration in Savannah, or take a 4th of July Fireworks Cruise on the Savannah Riverboat.
+You're also sure to love Thomasville’s July 4th Festivities, and Freedom Fest in Douglas.

-For an old-fashioned Fourth of July celebration, spend your day at Georgia state parks with flag-raising ceremonies, sack races and egg tosses.
-Participating state parks include Fort McAllister's Independence Day Celebration in Richmond Hill, Vogel State Park's July 4th Celebration in Blairsville, and Jarrell Plantation Historic Site in Juliette.
+For an old-fashioned Fourth of July celebration, spend your day at Georgia State Parks with flag-raising ceremonies, sack races and egg tosses.
+Participating state parks include Fort McAllister's Independence Day Celebration in Richmond Hill, Florence Marina State Park's July 4th Celebration in Omaha, and Fort Morris Historic Site's Independence Day Colonial Faire in Midway.